| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 by incinerators, and latrine and wash drains were so unsatisfactory that

+the areas around the barracks were frequently flooded.
 The climate in the region was extremely cold, and

 both the number of stoves and the amount of fuel issued were